Codecademy/codepedia/documentation/standards.md

 ### Editorial Standards for Content

-- Content should be as brief as possible without sacrificing clarity.
+- Brevity without sacrificing clarity.
+Make every word count.
+- 90% of writing is rewriting.
+- If the concept is hard, make it easy.
+If it's dry, make it fun.
+If it's simple, keep it simple.
 - Avoid using first- and second-person pronouns (e.g. I, we, you).
 - Avoid referencing information that isn't strictly related to the topic of the entry.
 As a rule, you want to assume as little pre-existing knowledge as possible.
 - Encyclopedia entry titles should follow the format <Subject Name> in <Language Name> (Loops in Python).